Mynigma/HTMLPurifier/README.md

 HTMLPurifier
 ============

 **tl&dr**: Objective-C Framework for HTML filtering.
-Originated in Edward Z. Yangs [HTMLPurifier for PHP](http://htmlpurifier.org) and more or less directly ported.
+Based on Edward Z. Yangs [HTMLPurifier for PHP](http://htmlpurifier.org) and more or less directly ported.

-HTMLPurifier for Objective-C is an Standards-Compliant HTML Filtering Framework (getting there...).
-You can use it to prevent running evil code from **html emails** or filter user submitted html code.
+HTMLPurifier for Objective-C is a framework for standards-compliant HTML filtering.
+Its main purpose is sanitisation of untrusted HTML such as incoming emails or user-supplied markup.

 Some built in features are: